 If you’d like to cover an area broader than your immediate region, you can look into hiring outside sales representatives.

 As with your regular customers, wholesale clients often respond well to special pricing and promotions.
-Create an incentive to encourage new wholesale accounts, such as 10% off on their first order, or free shipping if the buyer spends a specific amount.
+Create an incentive to encourage new wholesale accounts to place an order, such as 10% off on their first order, or free shipping if the buyer spends a specific amount.

 It’s much harder to acquire new customers than it is to nurture existing ones.
 A good rule-of-thumb to live by is that 80% of your business comes from 20% of your customers.